gundermanc/tools/README.md

 - pbstop [profile]: Stops all executables referenced by the given profile or 'Default' profile if not specified.
 - pbedit [profile]: Opens a named profile for manual editing.

+### Navigation aliases
+Defines aliases for navigating and opening explorer in named paths.
+- nvedit: Opens the list of aliases for editing.
+- nvget: Lists all defined aliases.
+- nvgo: `cd`s to the given alias or prompts you to define it if undefined.
+- nvnew: Defines or redefines an alias.
+- nve: Launches a named location in file explorer.

 ### Visual Studio
 Aliases for launching Visual Studio installs developer command prompts.
 - vsget: Lists all VS installs and their [instance] number.